-Singing Picnics give primary school children in Surrey a new opportunity to perform songs to each other, play singing games and enjoy a picnic lunch at parks across the county.
+Singing Picnics give primary school children in Surrey an opportunity to perform songs to each other, play singing games and enjoy a picnic lunch at parks and inspirational spaces across the county.

-With an emphasis on enjoyment, Singing Picnics are a great way for schools to participate in music-making in outdoor settings such as Kempton Park, Runnymede Pleasure Grounds, Woking Park or Lingfield Park Racecourse.
-The picnics also provide an opportunity for performances from secondary school singing groups, showing there is a pathway to continue singing as children get older.
+With an emphasis on enjoyment, Singing Picnics are a great way for schools to participate in music-making in outdoor settings such as Kempton Park, Runnymede Pleasure Grounds, Woking Park or Watts Gallery.

-All schools are then gathered into a big circle on the grass, and some group warm-up games are sung.
+All schools are then gathered into a big circle on the grass.
 Each school sings their prepared song for the others, after which the professional tutors lead the entire group in a call-and-response song with the assistance of the young singing leaders.
 The schools children then have their picnic lunches and play more singing games.

 Children and teachers who have enjoyed taking part are likely to be involved in further music-making activities, and this project is designed to reach out to schools which are hesitant to take part in music-making due to lack of experience and teacher time.